gsantopaolo/sentinel-AI/readme.md

 > *To be completed: bonus features, advanced filtering modules, extended monitoring strategies.*
 - Scheduler: for full scalability change APScheduler
 - Improved web UI
+- Readiness probe for inspector and web are not working
+- portainer and authentik needs to be enabled
 - Implement Authentik to add user access with existing organization's credentials
 - Creat the HELM chart to deploy the cluster on K8s
 ---